Bergen County Academies: Clubs

 During the 2019–2020 school year, BCA had over 130 clubs.

 BCA has a Model United Nations team that runs its own Model UN conference for high school students, known as AMUN.
 The team also runs its own Model UN conference for middle school, known as JAMUN.
 The BCA Model UN team has won Best Delegation at numerous conferences, including those hosted by Yale University, Princeton University, the George Washington University, and New York University.
 The BCA Model UN team has also earned many individual delegate awards and is the largest club at the school.

 In 2008, BCA's math team won first place in Division B at the Princeton University Mathematics Competition, an annual competition attended routinely by the team.
-The school routinely has 10+ students qualifying for the USAMO (United States Mathematical Olympiad), with a student winning the competition in 2012.
+The school routinely has students qualifying for the USA Mathematical Olympiad, with student Alex Zhu winning the competition in 2012.
 The school captured first place at the 2009 ARML Local competition, another routine annual competition.
 In 2015, student Ryan Alweiss competed on the American team at the International Math Olympiad, helping the United States win the competition for the first time since 1994 with a 98th percentile score of 31.

 BCA's junior varsity and varsity quiz bowl teams qualified to compete in the National History Bowl in 2013, and several individuals competed in the National History Bee.

 BCA had a battle BattleBots IQ team, known as the Titanium Knights.
 The team won the 2006 national heavyweight championship in the high school division with the robot E2V2, and won two other awards for another 120-pound robot, Knightrous.
 In previous years, the team has won second, third, and fourth place titles in BBIQ, and affiliated student teams have won numerous awards in Northeast Robotics Club events.
 The BattleBots team was succeeded by the school's "MAKE project", which focused on allowing students to pursue a wider set science and engineering projects and competitions.
 By 2014, BattleBots was no longer an active club at BCA.
 However, in 2018, the moniker and spirit of the Titanium Knights were revived by the FIRST Tech Challenge Robotics club, an after-school club.
 In 2020, both of its teams qualified for the state-wide FIRST Tech Challenge robotics competition.

 In addition, BCA also has a DECA chapter that participates in regional, state and international conferences.
 The club requires all members to be a part of the Academy of Business and Finance.
 It's the second largest club in the school and has over 100 members.
 In 2021, three BCA sophomores placed first at DECA’s "Stock Market Game" competition, the first time a team from the school won in that event.

-BCA is home to a Amnesty International student group that leads schoolwide events and attends local, regional, and national conferences on human rights.
+BCA is home to an Amnesty International student group that leads schoolwide events and attends local, regional, and national conferences on human rights.